martinaalvera/Documentation/feat_galaxy_prod_env.rst

 On Ubuntu default pgdata directory is ``/var/lib/postgresql/9.6/main``, while the configuration files are stored in ``/etc/postgresql/9.6/main``.
 There's no need to modify the HBA configuration file since, by default, it is allowing password authentication.

-PostgreSQL start/stop/status in entrusted to Systemd on CentOS 7 and Ubuntu Xenial and to Upstart for Ubuntu Trusty.
+PostgreSQL start/stop/status in entrusted to Systemd on CentOS 7 and Ubuntu Xenial.

 ==============	=================
 Distribution	Command
 ==============  =================
 CentOS 7	sudo systemctl start/stop/status postgres-9.6
-Ubuntu Xenial	sudo systemctl start/stop/status postgresql Ubuntu Trusty	sudo service postgresql start/stop/status
+Ubuntu Xenial	sudo systemctl start/stop/status postgresql
 ==============  =================

 Galaxy database configuration